kennedykiley/Run3-HCAL-LLP-NTupler/README.md

 cmsenv
 cd python
 # note that for crab jobs (MC and data), the variables "signal" and "data" must be set by hand now in python/DisplacedHcalJetNTuplizer.py
+# note that as of February 2024, the crab submissions ONLY work on lxplus 7, with crab-pre submit
 crab submit -c crab_DisplacedHcalJetNTuplizer_MC_cfg.py crab submit -c crab_DisplacedHcalJetNTuplizer_QCD_cfg.py crab submit -c crab_DisplacedHcalJetNTuplizer_cfg.py